 - Transporting a firearm that is NOT in a closed compartment that can only be reached by stopping and exiting the vehicle.

-Use of a Gun in Commission of a Crime
+Use of a Gun in the Commission of a Crime

 Though not a separate gun offense, the charges will be enhanced if you used a firearm when committing another crime.
-According to Ohio Incident-Based Reporting System data for 2010-2011, the most common offenses and their respective percentages of all firearm-related crimes are:
+According to Ohio Incident-Based Reporting System data for 2010-2011, some typical offenses and their respective percentages of all firearm-related crimes are:

 - Robbery, 37.2%